thomasple/FeNNol/README.md

 pip install -U "jax[cuda12]"
 ```

-Then, you can clone and install FeNNol using pip:
+Then, you can clone the repo and install FeNNol using pip:
 ```bash
 git clone https://github.com/thomasple/FeNNol.git
 cd FeNNol
 pip install .
 ```

-*Optional dependencies*:
+### Optional dependencies
 - Some modules require e3nn-jax (https://github.com/e3nn/e3nn-jax) which can be installed with:
 ```bash
 pip install --upgrade e3nn-jax